 These social media testimonials from real people are really persuasive and powerful.

-Crowdfunding is interesting in this respect, and different to regular e-commerce.
+Crowdfunding is interesting in this respect and different from regular e-commerce.

 Backers are interested in helping you, the creator, bring your vision to life.

 Don’t hide behind a company name or your product.
-Be proud that you’re the person creating this, and include your story, alongside pictures of your team.
+Be proud that you’re creating this, and include your story alongside pictures of your team.

-It lets your backers know that you’re real people, it adds a much-needed human element to your page, it makes you relatable — after all, you share the same problem with your backers — and it stops you from being a stranger.
+It lets your backers know that you’re real people, adds a much-needed human element to your page, makes you relatable — after all, you share the same problem with your backers — and stops you from being a stranger.

 This is especially important if you have a renowned team member, but is equally powerful even if you’re unknown.